Federer's number one hopes take a hit in Paris defeat

 The Swiss second seed was beaten 7-6(5) 7-5 and Djokovic later saw off Britain’s Andy Murray 7-5 6-2 to advance to the semi-finals of a tournament he won last year.

-Federer had narrowed the points gap on Djokovic in recent weeks but defeat in Bercy halted his charge.
+Federer had narrowed the points gap on Djokovic in recent weeks but defeat in Bercy halted his charge, while Japan’s Kei Nishikori and Raonic completed the line-up for the season-ending ATP World Tour Finals which will be played in London from Nov.
+9-16.

-All is not lost for Federer, however, with Djokovic defending a stack of points at the ATP World Tour Finals in London starting on Nov.
-9 and the Swiss also able to boost his points tally in the Davis Cup final against France.
+All is not lost for Federer, however, as the Swiss is able to boost his points tally in the Davis Cup final against France.

 “Milos played well.
 As I said, I always thought it was going to get solved in London,” Federer, who beat Raonic in the Wimbledon semi-final this year, told a news conference.